1 Month Old Baby Milestones: The Truth About Movement, Brains & Bonding

 What Strong Looks Like at 1 Month

-A thriving one-month-old does not perform tricks.
+A thriving one-month-old doesn't perform tricks.
 They:

 Struggle, wobble, and fumble through tummy time.